Governor Babagana Zulum of Borno state; has said that 81 people were killed with injuring of 13 others at Faduma Kolomdi village on

 six dozen people.

-A survivor told Zulum that 81 residents were killed during the attack on Tuesday with 13 persons injured and seven others, including village head abducted.
+A survivor told Zulum that 81 residents were killed during the attack on Tuesday with 13 persons injured and seven others, including the village head abducted.

 “This is barbaric.
 It is very unfortunate.